QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 :width: 100%
 ```

-If it does not start automatically, use the link at the bottom of the output in the terminal (which should show with `Follow Link`).
+If it does not start automatically, use the link at the bottom of the output in the terminal (which should show with `Follow link (ctrl + click`).

 Proceed to the next section on [Jupyter](julia_environment) to explore this interface and start writing code.